 Although talented Midland Texas-based photographer Tamara Pruessner pursues diverse genres of photography, she is best known for her macro and storm photography.
 She is also known for chasing storms that race across the area just to return with some spectacular lightning photos.
-This time, Infocus Newsletter decided to ask Tamara few questions about how to photograph lightning.
+This time, Infocus Newsletter decided to ask Tamara to share few tips about how to photograph lightning.
 Here is what she has to say…

 I always shoot in manual mode because that gives me the best options to photograph lighting.
-With my 11-16mm lens, I tend to stay near F2.8 and adjust my shutter speed to about 30 seconds.
-With my 18-270 lens, I tend to stay between F5.6 and F8.
-If there is a tremendous amount of flashes or the storm is around sunset with a lot of light, I close down my shutter.
-If the clouds are moving fast, then I drop down to 15-20 seconds.
-If the lightning is close, then I close down my shutter and drop my shutter speed.
+With wide angle lens between 11-16mm focal lenght, I tend to keep aperture near F2.8 and adjust my shutter speed to about 30 seconds.
+With my telephoto lens, I tend to keep aperture between F5.6 and F8.
+If the clouds are moving fast, then I drop my shutter speed down to 15-20 seconds.
+If the lightning is close, then I use a narrow aperture and a faster shutter speed.
 With each storm being different, you have to take a couple of test shots to check your settings.
-The best way that I have found to make sure my lightning is in focus is to use distant focal points such as city lights or I set my lens to infinity focus.
-After you do either, be sure to switch your lens or camera to manual so you don’t lose your focus.
+The best way that I have found to make sure my lightning is in sharp focus is to use distant focal points such as city lights or focus my camera lens at infinity.
+After you do either, be sure to switch your camera lens or camera to manual focus so you don’t lose your focus.

-The biggest thing with these monsoon storms is that flooding regularly happens.
+The biggest safety hazard you will encounter when your are trying to photograph lightning is flooding due to monsoon rains.
 It’s considered to be the #1 thunderstorm killer.
 You can be several miles away from the storm and still be be hit with flooding waters.
 Your other considerations must include down-bursts or micro-bursts which are the sudden winds that pop up as well as the lightning itself.
 And of course, safety around lightning should be important.
 Lightning can strike up to ten miles away from the storm.
 No matter where you are trying to capture lightning, it is of the utmost importance that you pay attention to your surroundings and what the storm is doing, by radar, your eyes, or preferably, both.